grnt7/WhatsApp-Clone/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+WhatsApp Clone

+- Start building the WhatsApp clone from scratch, starting by setting up a React Native project using Expo all the way to building the backend using AWS Amplify.
+We will walk through designing the UI layout of the app, structuring everything in components, and putting everything together.
+We will also implement navigation between screens, header bars, and tab bars for the Whatsapp menu.

+For the backend, we will be using AWS Amplify, which is an amazing combination of tools and services from AWS, that helps us build mobile and web applications faster.
+It offers pre-made authentication components and flows, database, API (REST and GraphQL), storage, and much more.
+We will be using Graphql subscriptions for the real-time chat functionalities

+Doing the Whatsapp clone yourself is a great opportunity to practice React Native, modern Javascript, and AWS Amplify.
+We are always trying to use the latest technologies and best practices, so that's another opportunity to learn something new, being it functional components, hooks, state, navigations, or AWS and Amplify.